Abraham Koorilos I

 Kattumanghattu Abraham Mar Koorilos I was the first primate and Metropolitan of the Malabar Independent Syrian Church in Kerala, India, although it was known initially as Thozhiyoor Church when established in 1772.
 Abraham Koorilos I is popularly known as Kattumangattu Valiya Bava.

-Mar Koorilos I remained primate for 30 years from 1772 to 1802 until his death on 10 July 1802.
-His brother succeeded him as primate of the church as Kattumangattu Geevarghese Mar Koorilose II.
+Mar Koorilos I remained primate for 30 years from 1772 until his death on 10 July 1802.
+His brother succeeded him as primate of the church as Kattumangattu Geevarghese Mar Koorilose II until 1808.